 - Combine dry ingredients: sugar, flour, cocoa, salt, and baking powder.
 (I use a whisk as it incorporates everything together better than just a spoon.)
-Then, in a second bowl, whisk your eggs and combine with veggie oil, corn syrup, and vanilla extract.
+Then, whisk eggs in a second bowl and combine with vegetable oil, corn syrup, and vanilla extract.

 - Make a well in the dry ingredients and pour the wet ingredients into the center.
-Mix together and pour into your greased baking pan.
+Mix together and pour into the greased baking pan.

 - Bake for 30 minutes or until a knife inserted into the center comes out clean.